-We currently rely, and expect to continue to rely, on third-party suppliers for components necessary for the manufacture of ProHema.
+We currently rely, and expect to continue to rely, on third-party suppliers for components necessary for the manufacture of ProTmune.
 We have not entered into, and may not be able to enter into, agreements for the supply of certain components.
-Even if we are able to enter into such agreements, we may be limited to a sole third-party for the supply of certain required components, including FT1050 and components for our NRM formulation.
-Additionally, to date, we and our clinical cell processing facilities have purchased equipment, materials and disposables, such as automated cell washing devices, automated cell warming units, commercially available media and cell transfer and wash sets, used for the manufacture of ProHema from third parties.
+Even if we are able to enter into such agreements, we may be limited to a sole third-party for the supply of certain required components, including FT1050 and components for our cell processing media.
+Additionally, to date, we and our clinical cell processing facilities have purchased equipment, materials and disposables, such as automated cell washing devices, automated cell warming units, commercially available media and cell transfer and wash sets, used for the manufacture of ProTmune from third parties.
 We rely on the general commercial availability of these materials, and we do not have any current contractual relationships for the supply of these materials.
-Accordingly, we may incur delays or increased costs due to any interruption in supply, and we cannot guarantee that we will have an adequate supply of components, equipment, materials and disposables to complete our planned clinical development and commercialization of ProHema.
+Accordingly, we may incur delays or increased costs due to any interruption in supply, and we cannot guarantee that we will have an adequate supply of components, equipment, materials and disposables to complete our planned clinical development and commercialization of ProTmune.

-If we are required to change suppliers, or modify the components, equipment, materials or disposables used for the manufacture of ProHema, we may be required to change our manufacturing processes or clinical trial protocols or to provide additional data to regulatory authorities in order to use any alternative components, equipment, materials or disposables, any of which could delay, or increase the costs required to complete, our clinical development and commercialization of ProHema.
-Additionally, any such change or modification may adversely affect the safety, efficacy or potency of ProHema, and could adversely affect our clinical development of ProHema and harm our business.
+If we are required to change suppliers, or modify the components, equipment, materials or disposables used for the manufacture of ProTmune, we may be required to change our manufacturing processes or clinical trial protocols or to provide additional data to regulatory authorities in order to use any alternative components, equipment, materials or disposables, any of which could delay, or increase the costs required to complete, our clinical development and commercialization of ProTmune.
+Additionally, any such change or modification may adversely affect the safety, efficacy or potency of ProTmune, and could adversely affect our clinical development of ProTmune and harm our business.

-We face a variety of challenges and uncertainties associated with our dependence on the availability of human umbilical cord blood units, or CBUs, at cord blood banks for the manufacture of ProHema.
+We face a variety of challenges and uncertainties associated with our dependence on human mobilized peripheral blood, or mPB, for the manufacture of ProTmune.

-CBUs are one of the raw materials for the manufacture of ProHema.
-The CBUs currently used in the manufacture of ProHema are procured directly by the clinical cell processing facilities from cord blood banks.
-The availability of CBUs for the manufacture of ProHema depends on a number of regulatory, political, economic and technical factors outside of our control, including:
+ProTmune is manufactured using mPB, which is currently procured directly by the clinical cell processing facilities from the National Marrow Donor Program (NMDP) for our ongoing Phase 1/2 clinical study.
+The availability of mPB for the manufacture of ProTmune depends on a number of regulatory, political, economic and technical factors outside of our control, including:

-- government policies relating to the regulation of CBUs for clinical use; - the availability of government funding for cord blood banks; - individual cord blood bank policies and practices relating to CBU acquisition and banking; - the pricing of CBUs; - the methods used in searching for and matching CBUs to patients, which involve emerging technology related to current and future CBU parameters that guide the selection of an appropriate CBU for transplantation; and - methods for the procurement and shipment of CBUs and their handling and storage at clinical sites.
+- government policies relating to the regulation of mPB for clinical use; - NMDP and individual blood bank policies and practices relating to mPB acquisition and banking; - the pricing of mPB; - the methods used in searching for and matching mPB to patients, which involve emerging technology related to current and future mPB parameters that guide the selection of an appropriate unit of mPB for transplantation; and - methods for the procurement and shipment of mPB and its handling and storage at clinical sites.

-Additionally, we do not have control over the supply, availability, price or types of CBUs that these clinical cell processing facilities use in the manufacture of ProHema.
-We rely heavily on these third parties to procure CBUs from cord blood banks that are compliant with government regulations and within the current standard of care.
-In addition, we may identify specific characteristics of CBUs, such as their volume and red blood cell content, which may limit their ability to be used to manufacture ProHema even though these CBUs may otherwise be suitable for use in allogeneic transplant.
-As a result, the requirement for CBUs to meet our specifications may limit the potential inventory of CBUs eligible for use in the manufacture of ProHema.
+Additionally, we do not have control over the supply, availability, price or types of mPB that these clinical cell processing facilities use in the manufacture of ProTmune.
+We rely heavily on these third parties to procure mPB that is collected in compliance with government regulations and within the current standard of care.
+In addition, we may identify specific characteristics of specific units of mPB, such as the volume and red blood cell content, which may limit the ability to use such units in the manufacture of ProTmune even though this mPB may otherwise be suitable for use in allogeneic transplant.
+As a result, the requirement for mPB to meet our specifications may limit the potential inventory of mPB eligible for use in the manufacture of ProTmune.